-Bitcoin Sinks Below $57K, Crypto Market Drops 9% in Run-Up to Fed Decision
+Bitcoin Trades Around $57K, Crypto Market Drops 6% in Run-Up to Fed Decision

-BTC is down more than 8% in the last 24 hours having dropped below the $60,000 support level late on Tuesday.
+BTC is down about 6.3% in the last 24 hours having dropped below the $60,000 support level late on Tuesday.

 - Bitcoin fell in line with the wider crypto market, with ether and other altcoins also declining.